 Dr. Richard “Dick” Weinbrandt is an independent consultant with over 35 years of petroleum industry experience, primarily in the areas of reservoir description, numerical simulation and the development of the application of enhanced oil recovery processes.
 He received his Ph.D. in Petroleum Engineering from Stanford University following B.S. and M.S. degrees in Mechanical Engineering from the University of California at Berkeley.
 Dick is the owner of Peaked Sports in Driggs, where his love of athletic endeavors allows him to sponsor area athletes in multiple disciplines, including mountain bike racing.

-Todd began spending significant time in Teton Valley after he and his family built a home in Driggs in 2012.
+Todd began spending significant time in Teton Valley after he and his family built a home in Driggs in 2012, and subsequently moved here full time in 2014.
 He is graduate of the University of Vermont and has a MBA from Boston University.
 His career has been spent building high tech companies and managing venture capital investments back in Cambridge MA and New Hampshire.
-He currently sits on the non-profit boards of The Mayhew Program and the Putnam Foundation.
+He currently is the Committee Chair of the Teton Valley Community School and sits the Development Committee of the Teton Science Schools and is on the board of and the Putnam Foundation.
 He is an avid fly fisherman and skier, and developed his love of mountain biking riding the rock and root of the northeast in Vermont and New Hampshire.
-He is also coaching his sons’ lacrosse teams for the Jackson Hole Lacrosse Club.
-He and his wife Astrid are busy trying to keep up with their three children Quimby, Tucker and Addie and all of their activities, but can be seen out often on the trails (running, hiking, biking or skiing) with their dog Izzy.
+He and his wife Astrid are busy trying to keep up with their three children Quimby, Tucker and Addie and all of their activities (lacrosse, gymnastics and rock climbing), but can be seen out often on the trails (running, hiking, biking or skiing) with their dog Cedar.

 Ryan’s passion for mountain biking started around age eight when he got a bright green Diamondback mountain bike that weighed twice as much as he did.
 Growing up biking in the Santa Cruz Mountains of California gave him an appreciation for epic single-track rides that has driven him to explore trails around the world.
 Ryan’s love for adventure has taken him to over 50 countries to work, live, and play, spending multiple years in Africa and Latin America.
 He holds an International MBA degree, a MA in Global Finance & Trade, and a BA degree in Spanish.
 His work endeavors include managing an ecotourism lodge in Costa Rica, starting socially oriented telecommunications businesses in four African countries, owning and operating a snowcat skiing business, and working as a helicopter ski guide.
 These days, Ryan oversees Snow King Ski Area and has his hands full raising twin girls and their older brother, who at age four is tearing up the trails of Jackson on his first pedal bike.